 The Code of Conduct for Local Government Employees provides guidance on a wide range of areas in relation to policies and procedures for staff.
-There is a handbook for employees containing all employee related policies including acceptance and provision of gifts and hospitality; anti-fraud and corruption policy; Bribery Act; and Whistle-blowing (Public Interest Disclosure).
+There is a handbook for employees containing all employee related policies and during the year the opportunity was taken to refresh and update the policies and the new suite of policies will come into effect in 2021/22.

-Ongoing general legal support is provided by one of the arc21 Partner Councils (Belfast City Council's Legal Services Department) and specific contract and procurement legal support is provided by an external firm of Solicitors following a competitive tendering exercise.
+Ongoing general legal support is provided by one of arc21's constituent councils (Belfast City Council's Legal Services Department) and specific contract and procurement legal support is provided by an external firm of Solicitors following a competitive tendering exercise.
 In addition, in relation to the Residual Waste Treatment Project, a client side team of professional consultants are in place to provide advice on financial, technical, legal, communications and planning issues etc.

-arc21 engages Belfast City Council's Audit, Governance and Risk Services (AGRS) to provide an independent assurance and advisory service to help arc21 achieve its objectives and improve the effectiveness of its risk management, control and governance processes.
+arc21 engages AGRS to provide an independent assurance and advisory service to help arc21 achieve its objectives and improve the effectiveness of its risk management, control and governance processes.
 AGRS conforms to CIPFA'S Public Sector Internal Audit Standards.
-In addition, the Head of Audit role addresses the five principles set out in the CIPFA Statement on the Role of the Head of Internal Audit (2010).
+In addition, the Head of Internal Audit role addresses the five principles set out in the CIPFA Statement on the Role of the Head of Internal Audit (2010).